Intermodalics/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

 :ref:`reference frame <reference-frame>`.
 This setting allows the pick points to point as much as possible upwards when only rotating around his X-axis.
-This freedom is typically seen when picking cylinders.
-As can be seen on the image below, if the X-axis is the center of rotation, for the gripper to pick the object it doesn’t matter how the other axises are orientated.
+This freedom is typically used when picking cylinders.
+As shown in the image below, if the X-axis is the center of rotation, for the gripper to pick the object it doesn’t matter how the other axes are oriented.

 .. image:: /assets/images/Documentation/yperpz-cylinder.png